gumeo/academic-kickstart/content/post/emplace-back.md

 ## Be careful

 After searching a bit more I found [this post](https://abseil.io/tips/112), which stresses how careful one should be with this decision.
 To further stress the ambiguity of the matter, the google c++ style guide does not provide an explicit preference.
+The reason the don't state a preference, is because these are simply slightly different tools, and you should not use `emplace_back` unless you properly understand it.

 The following code should make it clear how `emplace_back` is different from `push_back`: